- DPO's Blog

 The law is changing.

-To make some provisions for data protection after Brexit, The Data Protection, Privacy and Electronic Communications (EU Exit) Regulations 2019 were made in February of of last year.
+To make some provisions for data protection after Brexit, The Data Protection, Privacy and Electronic Communications (EU Exit) Regulations 2019 were made in February of last year.
 While these provisions came into force on Brexit day, no actual changes will be made until the end of the transition period (December 31st 2020).

 So, the law is changing, but potentially very little.
 It's expected that a ‘UK GDPR’ (a slightly altered version of the current regulations) will then be introduced in January 2021.